4dreadhead/Cryptography/README.md

 - Cardano Grill cipher
 - Richelieu cipher
 - Playfair cipher
-- Hill cipher
+- DES cipher
-- Vernam cipher
+- GOST cipher

 Each method has encryption and decryption functions.
 Application has a user interface created with PyQt6